strongswan/swidGenerator/README.rst

       --arch ARCHITECTURE   The HW architecture used in the tagId attribute.
                             Default is derived from the HW architecture of the local host.
+      --schema-location     Add xsi:schemaLocation attribute with schema URIs to validate the resulting XML documents.
+      --lang XML_LANG       Value of xml:lang attribute.
+Default is "en-US".
+      --pretty              Indent the XML output.
       --full                Dump the full SWID tags including directory/file tags for each package.
-      --pretty              Indent the XML output.
       --hierarchic          Change directory structure to hierarchic.
       --hash HASH_ALGORITHMS
                             Define the algorithm for the file hashes ("sha256",